VeldaKiara/rickmorty/README.md

 ```
 Things to note:
--  the class `.card` represents what the card will look like.
+-  The class `.card` represents what the card will look like.
-- the class `.info` is the body text for the characters such as species
+- The class `.info` is the body text for the characters, such as the species
-- the class `.intro` is the text that appears in the event that the character is not found
+- The class `.intro` is the text that appears in the event if the character is not found
-- the class `.loader` is the spinner showing before the resluts are shown in the event of a loadtime.
+- The class `.loader` is the spinner showing before the resluts are shown in the event of a loadtime.

-Your website should now look like this:
+Your website should now look like [this](https://github.com/VeldaKiara/rickmorty/blob/main/src/final-images/outlook1.png)

+Check out this video demo of how everything should work [here](https://github.com/VeldaKiara/rickmorty/blob/main/src/final-images/overviewafterstyling.mov)

-Through this article you were able to implement a GraphQL query use React, manage state and style the different components.
+Through this article, you have learned how to use GraphQL queries with React, manage state using the useState hook, and style the different components of the web application.

 May your keyboard be swift, your bugs be few, and your fun meter be off the charts as you code away!